Hello from Prince George, BC's gateway to the north.

 Being able to effectively communicate with the other kennel hands is a must.
 Being safety orientated such as always closing gates, not letting dogs or horses out or their pens, and asking questions when in doubt, are high on our list of priorities.

-As well as dog / horse care, we have many projects on the go, from grooming, fencing, gardening, trail clearing, barn painting, general cleanup, firewood splitting etc. (depending on the season...it could be anything we have on the go)
+As well as dog / horse care, we have many projects on the go, house reno's, yard work, grooming, trail clearing, general cleanup, etc.

-Sorry we do not have the time to cater to specific diets, such as vegetarian, vegan or gluten free, and everyone shares cooking and kitchen duties.
+Sorry we do not have the time to cater to specific diets, such as vegan or gluten free, and everyone shares cooking and kitchen duties.

 Several of the older dogs live in the house, so anyone with dog allergies or issues with dog hair, would not be suitable.
 Other allergens include hay and shavings (wood chips) as dog bedding, pollinating trees, bushes, grasses, etc...so please be sure allergies will not cut your stay short.